Scroll Top

 BELIZE

-MARINE & MANATEE CONSERVATION
+MARINE, WILDLIFE & MANATEE CONSERVATION

-• Restore mangroves, clean up local beaches where sea turtles nest, and engage local students in conservation education
+• Restore mangroves, clean up local beaches where sea turtles nest and engage local students in conservation education

 • Take an overnight excursion to Bacalar Chico Marine Reserve